IBMa/equal-access/accessibility-checker-engine/README-NPM.md

 ## Get the engine

-Install accessibility-checker-engine in a Node environment:
+Install accessibility-checker-engine in a Node environment to inject into a browser environment:
 ```
 $ npm install --save-dev accessibility-checker-engine
 ```